7sete7/Curriculum/Readme.md

  - And other parcial projects.

 --------------------
+&nbsp;
+&nbsp;

 #### Linguagens e conhecimentos de programação

  **Javascript** \
      My most enjoyable language because of its flexibility, portability and popularity, knowing some of its frameworks and tools like **Jquery, React, Node, NodeRed**.

 **PHP** \
   My first backend language, enhanced by its popular framework **Laravel**.